lindstrom-j/mongo_objects/docs/source/sample.rst

 The :class:`Benefit` base class defines the *container_name* that the two subclasses will share.
-The :class:`Feature` and :class:`Gift` subclasses each define a unique *proxy_subclass_key* value that class:`PolymorphicMongoDictProxy` uses to decide which class to instantiate.
+The :class:`Feature` and :class:`Gift` subclasses each define a unique *proxy_subclass_key* value that :class:`PolymorphicMongoDictProxy` uses to decide which class to instantiate.

 Use admin mode to add a feature to the VIP ticket type:

 .. image:: _static/add-feature.png
     :align: center
-    :width: 60%
+    :width: 80%

 Now add a gift to the VIP ticket type:

 .. image:: _static/add-gift.png
     :align: center
-    :width: 60%
+    :width: 80%

 Let's look at the data::